 Her impressive discography also includes “Visions of Prokofiev” (Chamber Orchestra of Europe/Yannick Nézet-Séguin), which won an Opus Klassik Award and was short-listed for the 2018 Gramophone Awards.
 Earlier recordings include the concertos of Tchaikovsky and Sibelius (Staatskapelle Berlin/Daniel Barenboim), Brahms (Staatskapelle Dresden/Christian Thielemann) and Shostakovich (Symphonieorchester des Bayerischen Rundfunks/Esa-Pekka Salonen).

-Bastiashvili is featured on DVD releases of live performances with the Berlin Philharmonic/Yannick Nézet-Séguin (Bartok Violin Concerto No. 1) and with Gautier Capuçon, Sächsische Staatskapelle Dresden and Christian Thielemann (Brahms’ Concerto for Violin and Cello).
+Bastiashvili has had DVD releases of live performances with Berliner Philharmoniker/Yannick Nézet-Séguin (Bartók’s Violin Concerto No. 1) and with Gautier Capuçon, Sächsische Staatskapelle Dresden and Christian Thielemann (Brahms’ Concerto for Violin and Cello).

-She has won the MIDEM Classical Award, the Choc de l’année, the Accademia Musicale Chigiana International Prize, the Schleswig-Holstein Music Festival’s Leonard Bernstein Award and the Beethoven Ring.
+She has won many awards: the MIDEM Classical Award, Choc de l’année, Accademia Musicale Chigiana International Prize, Schleswig-Holstein Music Festival’s Leonard Bernstein Award and Beethoven-Ring.
 Batiashvili was named Musical America’s Instrumentalist of the Year in 2015, was nominated as Gramophone’s Artist of the Year in 2017 and in 2018 was awarded an honorary doctorate from the Sibelius Academy (University of Arts, Helsinki).

-Bastiashvili lives in Munich and plays a Joseph Guarneri del Gesu from 1739, generously lent by a private collector.
+She lives in Munich and plays a Joseph Guarneri “del Gesu” from 1739, generously lent by a private collector.